JNesemann/SLR-Trachoma/README.md

 hello hello, this is a test of Jonh's GloCal GitHub repo

-making changes online while I change things in R studio
+making changes online while I change things in R studio. but they are not popping up in Rstudio desktop.

+1. change 1
+2. change 2
+3. change 3